luminous-software/start-page-plus/docs-source/features.md

 ![Recent Items](assets/images/recent-items.png)

-### Filter List
+### Live Filtering

-By typing a name, or a partial name, into the filter box above the list display just the items that match the filter.
+Type a name, or a partial name, into the filter box above the list to display just the matching items as you type.

-### Collapsible/Expandable Timeframe Groups
+Click the X in the filter box to start again, or to go back to the full list of items.

+### Collapsible Timeframes

 Each timeframe group can be collapsed or expanded by clicking anywhere on the group name.
-This can come in handy if you want to view items that are currently not being displayed without having to scroll down.
+This can come in handy if you want to view items that are currently not being displayed without having to scroll all the way down.

 ### Pin/Unpin Items